 Data protection and written consent

 If your Group intends to keep in touch with attendees after the event, you must provide each attendee with the Group's data protection statement (or a link to the statement online) and obtain each attendee's written consent before you can do so.
 We suggest you do this at the time they make a booking for your event.

 Information about data protection is published at the bottom of the Run a Group page.

-Groups based in the European Economic Area (EEA): European data protection legislation requires that your Group obtains and holds records of written consent from your Fresher' Event attendees to receive electronic direct marketing from the Group.
+Groups based in the European Economic Area (EEA): European data protection legislation requires that your Group obtains and holds records of written consent from your Freshers' Event attendees to receive electronic direct marketing from the Group.

 Groups based outside the EEA: if you intend to keep in contact with attendees after the event, you should observe the data protection legislation for your area.

 Please contact the Alumni Engagement team for advice on funding a subscription to an online platform, such as Zoom.

 A mandatory requirement of Freshers' Events this year is the participation of at least one current student or recent graduate, but preferably more.
 Please read the Volunteer recruitment page for guidance on recruiting such volunteers to help out at the event.